-- (a) Upon receipt of a sworn, written complaint by any person, in a form approved by the director, that any dog may constitute a public nuisance, the director shall conduct an investigation.
-If upon investigation, the director reasonably believes that grounds exist to declare the dog a public nuisance dog, he shall issue a written order containing the grounds for his determination to the licensee or owner of the dog by personal delivery, or by certified mail, return receipt requested.
-The order shall include all requirements for licensees or owners of a dog determined to be a public nuisance as set forth in section 6-168 of this Code and the process for the appeal of the determination. - (b) For purposes of this section, if a dog is documented to be at large three or more times in a 12-month period by a member of the public, such documentation must consist of photographic evidence with a date and time stamp and in which the dog can be clearly identified.
+- (a) For purposes of this section, if a dog is documented to be at large three or more times in a 12-month period by a member of the public, such documentation must consist of photographic evidence with a date and time stamp and in which the dog can be clearly identified. - (b) Upon receipt of a sworn, written complaint by any person, in a form approved by the director, that any dog situated within the city may constitute a public nuisance, the director shall cause an investigation to be conducted.
+If upon investigation, the director reasonably believes that grounds exist to declare the dog a public nuisance dog, he shall issue a written notice containing order to the owner of the dog by personal delivery, or by certified mail, return receipt requested.
+The notice shall include the reason for the order and all requirements for owners of a dog determined to be a public nuisance as set forth in section 6-168 of this Code.